cuulee/contextablejs/README.md

 **Model.prototype.validate({quiet})**: Promise(Model)

-> Validates model fields and throws a validation error error if not all fields are valid unless the `quiet` is set to `true`.
+> Validates model fields and throws a validation error if not all fields are valid unless the `quiet` is set to `true`.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------